 - GED classes,

-The YOS program used to allow inmates to pursue high school credits.
+The YOS program formerly allowed inmates to pursue high school credits.
 However, that educational component was phased out in September, 2017.5 Now, all YOS inmates pursue a GED, rather than a high school diploma.

 There are also a handful of vocational classes offered at YOS.
 Some of these provide training for jobs in: